 - 1. Animals must be dehorned and debudded. - 2.
 Animals will be divided into registered and grade classes.
 Must be a Dairy Goat breed. - 3.
 Showmanship classes will be judged first. - 4.
 Classes will be provided for breeds that are recognized by the American Dairy Goat Association.
 These breeds are Alpine, Guernsey, LaMancha, Nigerian Dwarf, Nubian, Oberhasli, Saanen, Sable, Toggenburg and Recorded Grade (Experimentals).
 The Recorded Grades have brown registration paper issued by ADGA. - 5.
-Entries will be placed in classes by age with the day of judging being the base date.
 Each exhibitor is limited to a maximum of two dairy goats per class, and a total of 6 animals.
 Only does are allowed to show in breeding classes. - 6.
 A Celebrity Dairy Goat Milking Contest will be held.
-Refer to the schedule for date and time. - 7.
+Refer to the schedule for date and time - 7.
 Exhibitors are requested to be neatly and appropriately attired (preferably in white) when showing their animals in the ring. - 8.
-Does in production may be released by Superintendent to go home after showing. - 9.
-All dairy does will show in their respective breed classes.
-All grades will show together and broke by age. - 10.
 Registration papers or stamped duplicate registration applications will be required for all registered animals.
-Animal papers must be in the name of the 4-Hers by July 1 or show ownership by July 1 for grades. - 11.
-Animals without registration papers or legible tattoos, will show with the grades, on a bill of sale - 12.
-Grade classes are county competition only - 13.
+Animal papers must be in the name of the 4-Hers by July 1 or show ownership by July 1 for grades. - 9.
+Animals without registration papers or legible tattoos, will show with the grades, on a bill of sale - 10.
+Grade classes are county competition only - 11.
 The grade does should be identified with an official USDA Scrapie Premise I.D. tag.
 Goats, under 8 weeks of age, accompanying their dams, are exempt from tagging requirements.